Naked Calls

 General Description

-Entering a naked call position entails selling calls.
+Entering a naked call entails selling calls.

 The Thinking